azs6189/Good-Readme-Generator/README.md

 ## Description

-The README Generator is a command-line application that dynamically generates a professional README.md file from a user’s input using the inquirer package.
+This README Generator is a command-line application that dynamically generates a professional README.md file from a user’s input using the inquirer package.

 ## Installation

 First, ensure you have Node.js downloaded on your computer.
-Next, download the Good-Readme-Generator repository.
+Next, download this Good-Readme-Generator repository.
 Open a terminal window and ensure you are in the Develop folder.
 Run npm install in order to include all dependencies in your application.

 ## Usage